 We will only take on a Timeshare Relinquishment case based on our experiences of successful cases.
 If we do not think you are entitled to cancel your contract we will not take on your case.

-If you haven't been able to pay your debt to the timeshare company or set up a payment arrangement with them and the bailiffs are coming to your home, you don't have to let them in.
+If a client has not been able to pay their debt or set up a payment arrangement and the bailiffs are coming to their home, remember that the client does not have to let them in.

-You can stop them getting in and from taking your belongings by:
+A client can stop them getting in and from taking their belongings by: